Sclerotherapy Treatment For Spider Veins

 When small blue, red, or purple web-like lines form on your legs or face, it can affect how you feel about yourself and your skin.
 At Vein Clinics of Hawaii, Randall Juleff, MD, FACS, evaluates your spider veins and determines the course of treatment, which may include sclerotherapy.
 If you want your skin to look smooth and uniform, call one of the four locations, in Wailuku, Honolulu, Lihue, or Kamuela, Hawaii, today or go online to schedule your initial consultation.

-Spider Veins and Sclerotherapy Q & A
+Sclerotherapy for Spider Veins Q & A

 What are the symptoms of spider veins?